epinio/docs/docs/reference/customization/staging-scripts.md

 [customization of buildpacks](./staging.md).
 :::

-Epinio uses staging scripts to interact with Paketo [Cloud Native Buildpacks](https://buildpacks.io/).
+Epinio uses staging scripts to interact with Paketo [Cloud Native Buildpacks](https://buildpacks.io/), and to run [Dockerfile builds](./dockerfile-builds.md) for applications whose build mode is `dockerfile`.

 Epinio automatically selects the set of staging scripts based on the name of the chosen builder image, and the images supported by a specific definition.